Environment Variable Zoo

 Useful program for simpler shells, environment (un)setting and chain-loading. - Set a variable for the currently running shell

-export TC=UTC
+export TZ=UTC

-declare -x TC=UTC
+declare -x TZ=UTC

 Persisting Environment Variables